DarthJDG/NumGuess/README.md

 ### C

 Tested on CentOS.
 As the man page for ```log2``` states, needs to be compiled with ```-std=c99``` and linked with ```-lm``` when using GCC.

+### Commodore Basic

+Output formatting is a bit off in this version, due to the absence of lowercase characters and square brackets.
+Due to the limited number of characters in a line, a couple of extra linebreaks have been added.
+Furthermore, there doesn't seem to be a way to get rid of the question mark prompt when asking for input, so they are used in place of colons.

 ## 5. License and copyright